MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 3. Set the sample's configuration and platform.
 In Solution Explorer, select and hold or right-click **Solution 'kmdfecho' (3 projects)**, and select **Configuration Manager**.
 Make sure that the configuration and platform settings are the same for the three projects.
 By default, the configuration is set to **Win10 Debug**, and the platform is set to **Win64** for all the projects.
 If you make any configuration or platform changes for one project, make the same changes for the remaining three projects.

+4. Driver samples need to be modified to use values that don't overlap with existing drivers.
+Refer to [From Sample Code to Production Driver - What to Change in the Samples](/windows-hardware/drivers/gettingstarted/from-sample-code-to-production-driver) on how to create a unique driver sample that will coexist with existing real drivers installed in Windows.

-4. Set the runtime library.
+5. Set the runtime library.
 Open the echo driver property page and locate **C/C++** > **Code Generation**.
 Change Runtime Library to Multi-threaded Debug (/MTd).
 For more information about the build options, see [/MD, /MT, /LD (Use Run-Time Library)](/cpp/build/reference/md-mt-ld-use-run-time-library).

    ![Screenshot shows the echo property page highlighting the runtime library setting.](images/debuglab-image-echoapp-properties.png)

-5. In the driver properties, make sure **Driver Signing** > **Sign Mode** is set to **Test Sign**.
+6. In the driver properties, make sure **Driver Signing** > **Sign Mode** is set to **Test Sign**.

    ![Screenshot shows echo property page highlighting the sign mode setting.](images/debuglab-image-echoapp-driver-signing.png)

-6. In Visual Studio, select **Build** > **Build Solution**.
+7. In Visual Studio, select **Build** > **Build Solution**.

    The build windows should display a message indicating that the build for all three projects succeeded.

+> [!TIP]
+> If you encounter a build error message, use the build error number to determine a fix.
+For example, *[MSBuild error MSB8040](/visualstudio/msbuild/errors/msb8040)* describes how to work with spectre mitigated libraries.
+>

-7. In File Explorer, go to the folder that contains the extracted files for the sample.
+8. In File Explorer, go to the folder that contains the extracted files for the sample.
 For example, go to *C:\\DriverSamples\\general\\echo\\kmdf*, if that's the folder you specified earlier.
 Within that folder, the location of the compiled driver files varies depending on the configuration and platform settings that you selected in the Configuration Manager.
 If you left the default settings unchanged, then the compiled driver files are saved to a folder named *\\x64\\Debug* for a 64 bit debug build.

    Go to the folder that contains the built files for the Autosync driver: *C:\\DriverSamples\\general\\echo\\kmdf\\driver\\AutoSync\\x64\\Debug*.